 Describe your course and site evacuation plan, including accounting for all swimmers and other participants: The safety director warns safety personnel of weather-related conditions and advises them to change their distribution along the course to stay closer to the field of swimmers, and for course kayakers to move swimmers closer together as much as possible.
 When an evacuation is ordered, course kayakers work to get swimmers & escorts to the closest safe spot.
 In the first half of the course, this is the shoreline or Ross Island.
 In the second half of the course, shore access is limited.
-All swimmers who cannot exit the water on their own will hang onto their kayaks and be picked up by safety boats for transport to the closest evacuation spot (race finish, 2 relay transfer sites, race start) where all personnel will be moved to the closest possible shelter.
+All swimmers who cannot exit the water on their own will hang onto their kayaks and be picked up by safety boats for transport to the closest possible shelter.
 Once swimmers have been removed from the water, those who exited on the shoreline or Ross Island (ie. Not at evacuation sites) will be picked up and moved to evacuation sites.
 Swimmer packets contain foil emergency blankets to keep swimmers warm after the evacuation while they await transportation back to the race start or finish (where they likely have their clothes, etc.)